polirritmico/ebook-scriptum/README.md

 # eBook Scriptum 📚✨ (WIP)

 > _A collection of tools to transform eBooks into audio, translations, and more
-> using IA and other processors_ 🎧🌍
+> using AI and other processors_ 🎧🌍

 ---